Azure/iotedge/edge-modules/TransactableModuleSample/README.md

 - **Title**: "[Company name]: onboard to transactable Edge modules private preview"
 - **Body**: please send us
     - **IoT hub name** - we recommend creating a new IoT hub dedicated for the preview.
 For this preview, don't include any dashes ("-") in the IoT hub name.
-    - **Seller ID** of the account you'll use - you can find your seller ID in [Partner Center -> Account Settings -> Legal Info -> Developer](https://partner.microsoft.com/en-us/dashboard/account/v3/organization/legalinfo#developer) It's a 8-digit numeric ID.
+    - **Offer ID** - please create (but not publish) an IoT Edge module offer that you'll use for this preview using [Partner Center](https://partner.microsoft.com/en-us/dashboard/commercial-marketplace/overview).
+Don't create any plans yet.

 **IoT Edge**: please prepare a working IoT Edge device (VM or physical) that runs **Linux on AMD64** architecture.
 We recommend using an Ubuntu 18.04 VM.

+Once you have the prerequisites - as in we've confirmed the allow-list over email, proceed to next steps.

 ## Step 2: Prepare your IoT Edge modules to enforce SKU